AnonyMaggie/Anonymized/README.md

-# MIGE: A Unified Framework for Multimodal Instruction-Based Image Generation and Editing
+# MIGE: Mutually Enhanced Multimodal Instruction-Based Image Generation and Editing
-Implementation code of the paper **[MIGE: A Unified Framework for Multimodal Instruction-Based Image Generation and Editing](https://arxiv.org/abs/2502.21291)**
+Implementation code of the paper **MIGE: Mutually Enhanced Multimodal Instruction-Based Image Generation and Editing**
 ![Demonstrating the comprehensive capabilities of MIGE.](showcases/show_new.jpg)

 ## Quick Start